It's said "The early bird catches the worm".

 A proper quote would indicate that "birds catch worms".

-Unfortunately, this modification unintentionally makes this quote the most boring statement ever.
+Unfortunately, this modification unintentionally makes this quote is rather boring.

-In setting to right silly notions of birds catching anything, we can ponder fowl biology.
+In setting to right silly notions of birds catching anything, we also ponder fowl biology.

 Prudently altering the quote dynamic to reflect these truths creates another bit a quote perfection,

-"The bird, fully ignorant of schedules, pulls the equally ignorant worm from the earth and devours it."
+"The bird, fully ignorant of schedules, pulls with talons sharp, the equally ignorant worm from the earth and devours it."

 So when do we get to hold a bird in the hand and estimate value to the two birds in a bush?
 Not today.....